Final Battle (2023): Storylines

-In weeks leading to Final Battle, "Smart" Mark Sterling scouted Ethan Page as a potential client, but Page turned down the invitation.
-Page went on a winning streak of five matches in a row.
-His next match was against Tony Nese, which he lost due to Sterling's interference.
-On the rematch, Sterling was ejected from ringside and Page won the match.
-For the rubber match, Sterling demanded he be allowed at ringside, and management agreed under the condition that Sterling will be handcuffed to the ring post.
-The official contract signing took place on the December 7 episode of ROH Wrestling. where Sterling told Page that the match would be an "I Quit" match.
-Nese and Page then signed the contract and Sterling then threw powder into Page's eyes with Nese tossing Page through a table.
+For several weeks, "Smart" Mark Sterling scouted Ethan Page as a potential client, but Page repeatedly turned down his invitation.
+Page had been on a five-match winning streak before wrestling Sterling's client Tony Nese on the October 19 episode of ROH Honor Club TV, which he lost due to Sterling's interference.
+They would have a rematch a month later, where Sterling again tried to interfere but was ejected from ringside, allowing Page to win the match.
+However, when Page tried to display the "Code of Honor" to Nese via handshake, Nese attacked him and the two got into a pul-apart brawl.
+The following week, Sterling demanded one more match between Page and Nese at Final Battle from ROH Board of Directors member Jerry Lynn, which Page accepted.
+Lynn made it official and allowed for Sterling to be present at ringside on the condition he'd be handcuffed to the ring post.
+The contract signing for the match took place the week after, mediated by Tony Khan, where Sterling told Page that it would be an "I Quit" match.
+After Nese and Page signed the contract, Sterling threw protein powder into Page's eyes before Nese put him through a table.
 The match was then made official for Final Battle.

-On the December 7 episode of ROH Wrestling, Bryan Danielson recalled that at the 2003 Final Battle event, he faced the late Jay Briscoe in his only match against him.
-Danielson then said that at last year's Final Battle, Jay had his final match, in which he teamed with his brother Mark Briscoe, against FTR (Cash Wheeler and Dax Harwood) in a Dog Collar match.
-Danielson then challenged Mark and FTR to face Blackpool Combat Club (Danielson, Claudio Castagnoli, and Jon Moxley) in a Jay Briscoe Memorial Fight Without Honor, which was made official.
+On the December 7 episode of ROH Honor Club TV, the Blackpool Combat Club's (BCC) Bryan Danielson and ROH Pure Champion Wheeler Yuta were part of a backstage segment.
+There, Danielson recalled his match at 2003's Final Battle against the late Jay Briscoe, the only singles match the two men ever had.
+He then recounted last year's Final Battle, where Jay had his final match, in which he and his brother Mark Briscoe defeated FTR (Cash Wheeler and Dax Harwood) in a Double Dog Collar match to win their record thirteenth ROH World Tag Team Championship.
+Ultimately, Danielson would challenge Mark and FTR to face the BCC (Danielson, Claudio Castagnoli, and Jon Moxley) in a Jay Briscoe Memorial six-man tag team match, which was made official.

-In weeks leading up to Final Battle, Athena became the mentor of Billie Starkz and Lexy Nair, with Starkz and Nair becoming her 'minions'.
-On the November 23 episode of ROH Honor Club TV, Starkz and Athena lost to Ronda Rousey and Marina Shafir.
-On the following episode of ROH Wrestling, Starkz defeated Shafir in a one-on-one match, with Starkz proceeded to attack Shafir after the match.
-Athena and Nair come out and feigned announcing that Starkz had graduated from 'minion training'.
-Athena then announced that only Nair was the valedictorian.
+Starting in mid-September, Athena became the mentor of Billie Starkz and Lexy Nair, with the latter pair becoming her 'minions' and forming the stable M.I.T..
+However, it was clear that Athena favored Nair over Starkz, as the former consistently helped them win matches while the latter often took the fall when they lost.
+On the November 23 episode of ROH Honor Club TV, Starkz and Athena lost to Ronda Rousey and Marina Shafir, with Rousey submitting Starkz.
+On the following week's episode, Starkz redeemed herself after defeating Shafir before she proceeded to attack her after the match.
+Athena and Nair come out and feign that Nair and Starkz had graduated from "minion training," before Athena revealed that only Nair had graduated.
 Starkz then got upset and attacked Athena.
 Starkz then met Tony Khan backstage and requested a championship match with Athena, which Khan accepted.
 The match was then made for Final Battle.